jeremyruppel/walrus/README.md

 ## Walrus.Inflections

-`walrus.inflections` contains helpers and filters that help work with human-friendly text.
+`walrus.inflections` contains helpers and filters to help work with human-friendly text.

 ### :pluralize